We are glad to announce that we just launched our new website!

 The night before my last day of work, I received a phone call from my boss, who had just found out about a client meeting at her and her husband's home in Hua Hin the next day.

-She did not want to miss my and my friend’s last day of internship, and so invited us to her home for the next 2 days, the official purpose being for us to present our major projects to her (Founder/ CEO of Qube Consulting) and her husband (Founder/ CEO of TBP) in an extension of our internships, although in many ways it was also a celebration and her way of thanking us at the end of our time at TBP.
+She did not want to miss me and my friend's last day of internship, and so invited us to her home for the next 2 days, the official purpose being for us to present our major projects to her (Founder/ CEO of Qube Consulting) and her husband (Founder/ CEO of TBP) in an extension of our internships, although in many ways it was also a celebration and her way of thanking us at the end of our time at TBP.

 In those tranquil, anticipatory hours before dinner, I sat down at the coffee table, brought out my laptop, and presented my capstone projects of the last 2 months to the two CEOs, some of the most inspiring, hard-working, yet down-to-earth and genuine people I have ever met.

 The Founder/ CEO of TBP was incredibly supportive and offered positive feedback, but also expressed concern in the amount of work he didn't realize needed to be put into both the Foundation website and lemongrass tea product until he saw my presentation.